Children and Young People's Eating Disorder Service

-If you are aged 18 or older, visit our adults eating disorder page, or email the Adults Eating Disorder team.
+If you are aged 18 or older, visit our adult eating disorder page, or email the Adults Eating Disorder Team.

 • family therapists